 By its nature, Creighton School of Law is supportive.
 While some law schools might be fiercely competitive, Creighton offers a collaborative environment in which student success is first and foremost.
 You will get to know other students through student organizations, including the International Law Society (ILS).
-The Office of International Programs at Creighton University is available to you, offering assistance, information, advice and services.
+The Global Engagement Office at Creighton University is also available to you, offering assistance, information, advice and services.

 Applying to Creighton School of Law

 International applicants who apply to Creighton School of Law follow the same process as applicants in the United States.
 A few additional details are outlined below.

 Creighton Law School may admit a student and grant credit for courses completed at a law school outside the United States if Creighton Law School would have granted credit towards satisfaction of J.D. requirements if earned at Creighton Law School.
 In this circumstance, Creighton Law School may award a J.D. degree to a student who successfully completes a course of study that satisfies the requirements of Standard 311 and that meets all of the school’s requirements for the awarding of the J.D. degree.
 Credit hours granted pursuant to this policy shall not, individually or in combination, exceed one-third of the total required by Creighton Law School for its JD degree.